sadmanca/aps105/README.md

   - *Because only the address assigned to the pointer has changed, the memory allocated using `malloc` has not been freed and is causing a memory leak.*{.lr}
   - To free the memory allocated by `malloc`, you can initialize a new pointer pointing to p (`char *p2 = p`), which allows us to free it (`free(p2)`) after changing the address assigned to `p`.

 <hr style="border:4px solid #FFFF; margin: 30px 0 30px 0; "> </hr>

+# 22. String I/O
+## 22.1. const strings

+- const char *s <=> char const *s --- changeable address, constant char
+- sample question of trying to modify const char *s in main()
+- char * const s --- constant address, changeable char
+- const char* const s --- both are const
+- > first const means char are constant, second const means pointer `s` is constant

+## 22.2.
+String output

+- printf("%s", s); --> auto finds null terminating character in an input string
+- printf("%0.5s", s) --> prints first 5 characters
+- puts(s) ---> print string s with new line appended at end

+## 22.3.
+String INPUT

+- scanf("%s", s) -- skips leading white space, reads before next white space
+  - e.g. for "__Another_Example", input will be "Another"
+  - Q: what is the format for the variable s in scanf? {.r}
+  - A: char *s = (char*) malloc(NUMBER OF CHARACTERS); or char s[6]; {.lg}
+  - Q: what happens if input is larger than space in s? {.r}
+  - A: invalid access of memory; nondeterministic buffer overflow {.lg}
+    - thus, scanf is called an unsafe function bc it doesnt check the size of the input before assigning it to a variable/pointer
+    - Q: so what is a safe input function? {.r}
+    - A: gets(s); reads entire string (inc. leading and nonleading white spaces) until it reaches new line character. *however, still have problem of memory*{.lr} {.lg}
+      - fgets(s, NUMBER OF char, stdin); gets string input from file, but bc we are using stdin, it will get input from user in terminal
+      - e.g. fgets(s, 6, stdin) for __Another_Example will just get __Ano (5 char; last char is null character)
+      - e.g. fgets(s, sizeof(s), stdin) -- auto allocates
+      - ***29:00***

+<hr style="border:4px solid #FFFF; margin: 30px 0 30px 0; "> </hr>